macarons0t/Project/README.md

 <img width="705" alt="206399875-30062616-de01-4755-ba36-a93ea45f98d3" src="https://user-images.githubusercontent.com/80460831/206402630-4df871d1-a3a6-4cf2-b3a5-83e80aa448e4.png">
 <img width="705" alt="206399885-f968b0a2-1600-498b-9f11-0c4819c0dab7" src="https://user-images.githubusercontent.com/80460831/206402642-997fe022-58e5-489c-a7d1-e7d17174bd9e.png">

-## 6 Building a Docker Image of my files in the Repo and publish to Docker Hub
+## 6 Building a Docker Image of my files in the Repo and pushing it to Docker Hub Registry

 ### 6.1 Create an account with Docker Hub
 Create an account with Docker Hub and build a Docker image for the frontend application.